-As a complement to our core strategy, we continue to review and implement programs throughout the Company to reduce costs, increase operational efficiencies, align talent and enhance our business, including the cost efficiency program announced in February 2016.
-The cost efficiency program encompasses a series of measures intended to allow us to more efficiently operate in a leaner, and more directed cost structure.
+As a complement to our core strategy, we continue to review and implement programs throughout the Company to reduce costs, increase operational efficiencies, align talent and enhance our business, including the cost efficiency program announced in

+February 2016.
+The cost efficiency program encompasses a series of measures intended to allow us to more efficiently operate in a leaner, more directed cost structure.
 These measures include reductions in our workforce, consolidation of facilities, transfers of certain business processes to lower cost regions, and reductions in other third-party services costs.
-We anticipate that the cost efficiency program will be substantially complete by the end of the second quarter of 2017.
+The cost efficiency program was substantially complete as of June 30, 2017.